 Half of the Silwood estate used to lie in Lewisham, the rest of the estate used to be situated in Southwark before it was knocked down.

-Southwark’s half of the estate was split into two phases; 4A and 4B.
-Phase 4A was redeveloped first by Presentation Housing Association, which then merged to become part of Notting Hill Housing.
-Full details of phase 4A can be found in this Executive Committee Item (Item 10) and the Statement of Reasons for the Compulsory Purchase Order.
+Southwark’s half of the estate comprising 95 council homes in Gillam House, 11-33 Debnams Rd and a council depot, was split into two phases; 4A and 4B.
+Southwark’s part of phase 4A was redeveloped by Presentation Housing Association, which was then acquired by Notting Hill Genesis housing association.
+According to the Mayor’s LDD, permission was granted for 33 new homes - all of which social rented housing.
+Further details of phase 4A can be found in this Executive Committee Item (Item 10) and the Statement of Reasons for the Compulsory Purchase Order.

-This Committee report confirms that Southwark subsequently sold phase 4B to Notting Hill Housing Group and its development partner Higgins Homes for an undisclosed sum in 2009.
-Site 4B was home to Gillam House pictured below, which comprised 57 council flats and 6 council-leasehold flats.
+This Committee report confirms that Southwark sold phase 4B to Notting Hill Genesis and its development partner Higgins Homes for an undisclosed sum in 2009.
+Site 4B was home to Gillam House (pictured above), which comprised 57 council flats and 6 council-leasehold flats.

 Land registry documents show that the Council sold the land to Notting Hill and its development partner Higgins Homes for the sum of just £2.1 million.